The most adorable classic vintage underwear online. Free Shipping on all UK orders.

 As modern knitting techniques improved stockings evolved through several phases.
 To improve fit, the yarn companies came up with several refinements that would define the future of classic hosiery.

 The first of these was the stretch stocking – a crimped yarn that was knitted and packaged unboarded (shapeless and wrinkled appearance until stretched) in a limited size range that conformed to the leg when worn.
 Popular brands were Cling-Along, Agilon and Cantrece.
 The ultimate fit solution that defines the stockings of today is the incorporation of Lycra, another Dupont invention, to create an elasticised stretch stocking that clings to the leg.
-Lycra is used in almost all modern stockings and pantyhose to create a support stocking effect which is not as sheer as the flat knit version of these stockings.
+Lycra is now used in almost all modern stockings and pantyhose to create a support stocking effect which is not as sheer as the pure nylon flat knit vintage version of these stockings.

 In the 1960’s when skirts were worn very short, many women began to wear tights (pantyhose) instead of stockings.
 To show, “a bit of stocking”, was no longer accepted and while stockings fought for market share by becoming extremely long, they became nearly extinct as pantyhose gained in popularity.
 15 denier tights became accepted as easier to wear as stockings and equally sheer.
 Thankfully stockings have since become fashionable again and the genuine article is now highly sought after.